-- changes in laws or regulations applicable to our products or proposed products, including clinical trial requirements for approvals; - unanticipated serious safety concerns related to the use of our hormone therapy drugs; - a decision to initiate a clinical trial, not to initiate a clinical trial, or to terminate an existing clinical trial; - adverse results or delays in clinical trials; - the inability to obtain adequate clinical supply for our hormone therapy drug candidates or the inability to do so at acceptable prices; - adverse regulatory decisions; - the introduction of new products or technologies offered by us or our competitors; - the effectiveness of our or our potential strategic partners' commercialization efforts; - developments concerning our sources of manufacturing supply and any commercialization strategic partners; - the perception of the pharmaceutical industry by the public, legislatures, regulators, and the investment community; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - the inability to effectively manage our growth; - actual or anticipated variations in quarterly operating results; - the failure to meet or exceed the estimates and projections of the investment community; - the overall performance of the U.S. equity markets and general political and economic conditions; - announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us or our competitors; - additions or departures of key scientific or management personnel; - adverse market reaction to any indebtedness we may incur or securities we may issue in the future; - sales of our common stock by us or our stockholders in the future; - significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - the trading volume of our common stock; - increases in our common stock available for sale upon expiration of lock-up agreements;
+- changes in laws or regulations applicable to our products or proposed products, including clinical trial requirements for approvals; - unanticipated serious safety concerns related to the use of our products;

-- effects of natural or man-made catastrophic events or other business interruptions; and - other events or factors, many of which are beyond our control.
+- a decision to initiate a clinical trial, not to initiate a clinical trial, or to terminate an existing clinical trial; - adverse results or delays in clinical trials; - the inability to obtain adequate supply for our products or the inability to do so at acceptable prices; - adverse regulatory decisions; - the introduction of new products or technologies offered by us or our competitors; - the effectiveness of our or our licensees' commercialization efforts; - the perception of the pharmaceutical industry by the public, legislatures, regulators, and the investment community; - disputes or other developments relating to proprietary rights, including patents, litigation matters, and our ability to obtain patent protection for our technologies; - the inability to effectively manage our growth; - actual or anticipated variations in quarterly operating results; - the failure to meet or exceed the estimates and projections of the investment community; - the overall performance of the U.S. equity markets and general political and economic conditions; - announcements of significant acquisitions, strategic partnerships, joint ventures, or capital commitments by us or our competitors; - additions or departures of key scientific or management personnel; - adverse market reaction to any indebtedness we may incur or securities we may issue in the future; - sales of our common stock by us or our stockholders in the future; - significant lawsuits, including patent or stockholder litigation; - changes in the market valuations of similar companies; - the trading volume of our common stock; - increases in our common stock available for sale upon expiration of lock-up agreements; - effects of natural or man-made catastrophic events or other business interruptions; and - other events or factors, many of which are beyond our control.